-Grammar checkers are software programs that help you identify these errors before it’s too late.
+Grammar checker tools can help you identify these errors before it’s too late.
 They help you look more professional and save you embarrassment.
+Two popular options are ProWritingAid and Grammarly.
+How do they match up?

-Grammarly checks spelling, grammar, and much more; it’s the winner of our Best Grammar Checker review.
+Grammarly checks spelling, grammar, and much more; it’s the winner of our best grammar checker guide.
 It works online, on Mac and Windows, and iOS and Android.
 It also integrates well with Microsoft Word and Google Docs.
-Read our full review here.
+Read our full Grammarly review here.

 A grammar checker won’t help if it’s not available where you do your writing.
 Fortunately, both Grammarly and ProWritingAid run on a variety of platforms.